BadVR/BleWinrtDll/readme.md

-* this repo is in the middle of an overhaul, and likely will not currently build
+# NOTE: this repo is in the middle of an overhaul, and likely will not currently build

 # UWP BLE packed as C++ winrt dll